nopnop2002/esp-idf-mpu6050-dmp/README.md

 # Using IMU Filter
 You can use Kanman and Madgwick filters instead of DMP.
-DMP estimates Euler angle inside the device, whereas filters estimate Euler angle purely in software.
+DMP estimates Euler angles in-device, whereas these filters estimate Euler angles purely in software.